SubhadityaMukherjee/AI-knowledge-base/docs/SlimStampen.md

 - A correct but slower-than-expected response signals that the memory trace has decayed further than assumed, meaning that the item’s true rate of forgetting is higher than the current estimate.
 - That is, when a learner arrives at the right answer but takes longer than anticipated, they likely struggled to recall the information
 - Conversely, an incorrect or missing response suggests that the activation of the
-- item’s memory trace actually dropped below the retrieval threshold, which means that the true rate of forgetting should be higher because this item’s activation was expected to be above the threshold (which was fixed at ACT-R’s default value).
+- item’s memory trace actually dropped below the retrieval threshold, which means that the true rate of forgetting should be higher because this item’s activation was expected to be above the threshold (which was fixed at [[ACT-R]]’s default value).
 - An unexpectedly fast correct response, on the other hand, indicates a stronger- than-expected memory trace and implies that the estimated rate of forgetting should be adjusted downward.
 - Since interruption or distraction can cause disproportionately large response times, observed response times are capped before their mismatch with the expected response time is calculated.
 - To update the rate of forgetting after each trial, the model uses a binary search in a small window around the previous value to identify the rate of forgetting that minimizes the mismatch between E(RT) and RT′